dogankocadayilar/pricing-component-with-toggle-master/README.md

 This is a solution to the [Pricing component with toggle challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/pricing-component-with-toggle-8vPwRMIC).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+**Currently working in chrome browsers because of importing a JSON file**

 ### The challenge

 Users should be able to: